rjaros/kilua-rpc/README.md

 ```
 Everything else happens automatically - a call on the client side will run the code on the server and the result will be sent back to the caller.

+## Rules

+Designing the interface is probably the most important step, and during this process you have to stick to some important rules.

+#### An interface name need to start with `'I'` and end with `'Service'` phrases and must be annotated with `@RpcService` annotation.

+This convention allows Kilua RPC compiler plugin to generate common, backend and frontend code.

+#### A method must be suspending

+Kotlin coroutines allow the framework to translate asynchronous calls into synchronous-like code.

+#### A method must have from zero to six parameters

+This is the restriction of the current version of the framework.
+It may change in the future.

+#### A method can't return nullable value

+`Unit` return type is not supported as well.

+#### Method parameters and return value must be of supported types

+Supported types are:

+* all basic Kotlin types (`String`, `Boolean`, `Int`, `Long`, `Short`, `Char`, `Byte`,  `Float`, `Double`)
+* `Enum` classes defined in common code and annotated with `@Serializable` annotation
+* All date and time types from `kotlinx-datetime` library
+* A `dev.kilua.rpc.types.Decimal` type, which is automatically mapped to `Double` on the frontend side and `java.math.BigDecimal` on the backend side
+* any class defined in common code with a `@Serializable` annotation
+* a `List<T>`, where T is one of the above types
+* a `T?`, where T is one of the above types (allowed only as method parameters - see previous rule)
+* a `Result<T>`, where T is one of the above types, can be used as a method return value.

+Note: Default parameters values are supported.

+Even with the above restrictions, the set of supported types is quite rich and you should be able to model almost any use case for your applications.
+With the help of `@Serializable` annotation you can always wrap any data structure into a serializable data class.
+It's also a simple way to pass around the parameters count limit.

 ## Examples

 Each application server is configured a bit differently.
 You can check